schilkp/schilkp.github.io/projects/SysStepAtten.md

 could be improved, especially with smaller relays.
 A second possibility would be to stack two PCBs: The lower PCB could include all audio signaling/relays, while a second PCB (possibly at the height of the first 3.5mm jack) could handle the power supply and control electronics.

 Using latching relays would drastically reduce the power consumption and remove the need for a switching supply.
-This would cause the unit retains to it's last setting once it loses power, which may be desired for some applications.
+This would cause the unit retains to its last setting once it loses power, which may be desired for some applications.
 If it is not, only the muting relay can be kept as a non-latching relay.

 Using an encoder for the internal controls would allow for the volume set-point to be restored for each input.

 ## Project Template

 As a starting point, [here](https://github.com/schilkp/SYS_ProjectTemplate) is a KiCad project for designing a project that fits into a Schiit Sys enclosure:

 ## Links